Evolution through innovation: a new way to define company size

 What do other standards do?

 Surprisingly, tailoring requirements to company size is not common.
-For example, GRI, Fairtrade International’s Trader Standard, Future-Fit, UN Global Compact’s Communication on Progress, Workforce Disclosure Initiative are all size-agnostic.
+For example, GRI, Future-Fit, UN Global Compact’s Communication on Progress, Rainforest Alliance’s Sustainable Agriculture Standard, SEWF People and Planet, Workforce Disclosure Initiative are all size-agnostic.
 And where it does exist, size is almost always defined by the number of workers (e.g. Ecovadis) or revenue (e.g. UK Modern Slavery reporting).

-Crucially, despite considering multiple measures, the EU approach doesn’t address outsourcing or automation.
+The EU definitions stand out for combining multiple measures: number of workers, turnover (i.e. revenue), and balance sheet (i.e. assets).
+However, they don’t address outsourcing or automation.
 A company that outsources all manufacturing, for example, will have fewer workers and fewer assets, meaning they are reallocated to a smaller category.
 Or to put it differently, outsourcing and automation could lower a company’s reporting requirements.

 What did we do?

-To develop the new approach, we adapted the above EU model in two ways.
+To develop the new approach, we adapted the above EU definitions in two ways.
 First, we removed ‘assets’ because our stakeholders felt they were less indicative than revenue, and because their verification can be very complex.
-Second, we kept revenue as a second measure and introduced a ‘whichever is higher’ logic so that it reallocates upwards.
-This new table should better capture a company’s ‘true’ size, especially for those that use significant outsourcing or automation.
+Second, we kept revenue as a second measure and introduced a ‘whichever is higher’ logic.
+This new approach should better capture a company’s ‘true’ size, especially for those that use significant outsourcing or automation.

 Where do our figures come from?

-The current standards for B Corp Certification define the size of a company solely based on the number of FTE workers they employ.
+The current standards (Version 6) for B Corp Certification define the size of a company solely based on the number of FTE workers they employ.
 The size categories are:

 1-9